Fluxxiondev/Fluxxtoberfest-2k26/README.md

 ---

 <p align="center">
-  Made with ❤️ by <a href="https://github.com/Fluxxiondev">Fluxxiondev</a> and the FluxxtoberFest Community.
+  Made with ❤️ by <a href="https://github.com/Fluxxiondev">Fluxxiondev</a> and the Fluxxion Community.
 </p>